 On the other front, Nano Banana 2 has changed the game for asset generation.
 The speed of this model allows me to insert image creation directly into application pipelines without absurd latency.
 I am already imagining systems that generate dynamic UIs in real-time for the user, maintaining a visual consistency that was previously impossible without specific training.

 But the real pragmatic victory of the week is Claude controlling Excel and PowerPoint.
 I intend to automate weekly client reporting by Tuesday.
 If I can get data to pass from a pivot table to a slide without errors, I recover that 30% of time I currently lose on formatting.
 This is the real value: removing the grunt work to focus on strategy.
+Half of the AI report automation projects I've followed in the last year started exactly here: where a full reporting cycle used to take half a day of copy-pasting, now a pipeline runs overnight and by morning the file is ready with the anomalies already flagged.
+That measured delta is what justifies the project to finance.

 I will close with a reflection on costs.
 The imminent arrival of an optimized DeepSeek is causing panic among the big American players.
 For me, having to justify every cent of API spending to clients, this is music to my ears.